smttsp/samet_toolkit/README.md

-# samet_tamplate
+# samet_toolkit

-This repo is for template for my projects.
+This repo is a toolkit for my personal and professional projects.
+It contains the following tools (and will expand).

+1. LLM
+    - Embedding generator
+    - Text File Parser: .pdf, .txt, .docx for now
+    -
+2. Database operations
+    - Supabase
+    - Pinecone
+    - Firebase
+3.

 ## Installation - Mac